phlask/phlask-map/README.md

 # Run the application
 docker-compose up
-docker-compose up -d #The app will run in the backgroud
+docker-compose up -d # Run in the background

 # Stop the application
 # Ctrl+C or ⌘+C
-docker-compose stop #When running in the backgroud
+docker-compose stop # When running in the background

 # Rebuild the image
 docker-compose up -d --build